-Recently we had a question from one of our great community members regarding floaters after an anti-VEGF injection.
+Recently we had a question from one of our great community members regarding post-injection floaters.
 Most of us who get the injections have floaters lasting anywhere from a few hours to a few weeks.
 Many seniors have floaters even without any injections, just as part of aging.

-My experience with floaters comes from about four years of anti-VEGF injections.
-I have received Avastin from the start, and it has helped maintain my sight.
-Most times, I will have what looks like a single, round black sequin with a small white centre.
+Most times, I will have what looks like a single, round black sequin with a small white center.
 It gradually shrinks so that by the next day, it will have become just a very few small specks.

 A call to my eye doctor suggested it was probably posterior vitreous detachment, a common occurrence in old age.
 About one-quarter of people have some vitreous shrinkage with floaters by their 60s; that rises to about two-thirds of 80-year-olds.

 To make sure this wasn’t the beginning of a retinal detachment or tear, he called me in for a check.
 Some symptoms of a retinal detachment are a sudden onset of floaters, or flashes of light, or even a curtain across your vision.
 A detached retina is a medical emergency that requires immediate treatment to prevent permanent vision loss.1

 Floaters began to settle

 But back to my floaters.
 Those threads and squiggles from the PVD have slowly settled down to just barely noticeable in my peripheral vision when I look at the sky or my computer with a light background.